simulated-tea/Construct2-RubberBand/README.md

 It can have additional gravity and drag configured to allow for some quite different use cases.

 ## State
-The current implementation should be somewhat functional.
+The current implementation is functional.

 There do not (yet?) exist any Expressions or Actions beyond the bare minimum.
 No performance optimizations have been done so far.
-Also the save-load functionality is entirely untested. (saveToJSON, loadFromJSON)

 ### Known issues
 * collision checks not yet implemented